joelcarranza/tdcreate/README.md

 # tdcreate

-Author your templates for Todoist in a simple plain text format instead of their gross CSV format.
+Command-line tool that lets you author your templates for Todoist in a simple plain text format instead of their gross [CSV format][csv].

 Example template file:

 ```
 # template.txt
-name = My Packing List
+name = 🏖️ Travel Packing List
 favorite = true
+color = blue

 # Template for when I need to pack on a trip